JukMR/cpp_conan_mock_example/README.md

 # Readme

-This is a simple project I created to test conan and ort.
+This is a simple hello world project I created to test conan and ort.

 # Requirements:
 Conan version 1.59.0